CaesarVincens/Ring_of_Fire_Mod/1632_RoF/Readme.txt

 Currently in Alpha; expect to find bugs and oddities

+Alpha 0.6.0 -
+Updated to HoI Patch 1.7.0
+Realigned many countries to isolationist/neutral politics, for now.

 Alpha 0.5.1 - Apr.
 3, 2019
 Updated to HoI patch 1.6.2
 Add new party popularity merging mechanic for USE formation